 What sugars to use?

 A combo is best in this recipe, to try to match the commercial sweetness as best as possible.
 Honey if you are not vegan, or maple syrup as you need to coat the oats in oil and sweetness to give it the crunch.
 Look out for unrefined Natura sugars, it reaps much less havoc on one’s system than normal sugar.
 What they do is keep the natural molasses of the sugar cane rather than refining it out.
 It’s totally free of colourants and additives or preservatives.
 So fewer sugar spikes, resulting in a slower release of energy.
 Coconut sugar is another amazing sugar that is in the healthy zone, but If you don’t have any of these, normal sugar is fine just keep it to a minimum.

-You can use a shop bought date syrup but I find this can have an intense taste which my kids spot immediately.
-When I have time I make date syrup in my @thermomixuk and substitute half the honey and sugar with this for. #caramel vibe.
-If you have a Nutribullet then blitz some pitted dates with a little water to make a paste, then simmer the paste in a pan with extra water to make a thick syrup.
+You can use a shop-bought date syrup but I find this can have an intense taste which my kids spot immediately.
+When I have time I make date syrup in my @thermomixuk and substitute half the honey and sugar with this for a #caramel vibe.
+Pour 250ml boiling water over a bowl of 500g pitted dates.
+If you have a Nutribullet then blitz it into a paste, or pop it in your food processor until smooth.
+Then tip this paste into a pan adding more another 250ml and stirring while simmering to make a thick syrup.
 It only takes 5-8 minutes.
-The caramel butterscotch vibes it brings to the pot is next level.
+The caramel-butterscotch vibes are divine.
 If you have not heard about the magic of a Thermomix, take a peek.
-It gives you life! https://thermomix.vorwerk.co.uk/
+As a trained chef I used to turn my nose up when asked about them, but actually having played with them they are amazing!
+This gadget gives you life, time and have helped some of my friends love cooking! https://thermomix.vorwerk.co.uk/